This policy will assist students who feel the need to completely withdraw from the University after a semester has begun but before its conclusion.

 - The date the student officially notifies the institution of intent to withdraw

-Official notification can come in written form, via telephone, in person, or through e-mail and should be made with the Office of Student Affairs.
+Official notification can come in the written form, via telephone, in person, or through e-mail and should be made with the Office of Student Affairs.
 Once initial contact is made, the Office of Student Affairs will ask the student to complete a withdrawal form.
 The student will also be asked to visit certain offices on campus to complete processes with each.
-This process must also be followed for withdrawal from on line courses.
-If a graduate student finds the need to completely withdraw within a semester, the withdrawal process should be initiated with the Office of Graduate Studies or the Registrar's Office.

-The Office of Student Affairs/Office of Graduate Studies/Registrar will then contact each affected office to provide the official withdrawal date.
+The Office of Student Affairs will then contact each affected office to provide the official withdrawal date.
 This date will then be used in the refund calculation.
-(See refund policy.)
+(See Return of Title IV Funds/Institutional Refund policy.)

-If a student does not initiate any academically related activity for a semester or begins but does complete coursework, but does not officially withdraw, as described above, they will be considered to have unofficially withdrawn.
+If a student leaves or stops attending classes without official notification, they will be considered to have unofficially withdrawn.
 One example of a student who unofficially withdraws would be one who receives only failing grades for a semester.
 The withdrawal date for a federal or state aid recipient who unofficially withdraws, will be the midpoint of the payment period or the last documented day of academically related activity, whichever is later.
 No refund will be granted for a withdrawal that occurs after sixty percent of the enrollment period has passed.
 If a student without federal or state aid unofficially withdraws, he/she will be fully charged.
 In addition, any resident student who unofficially withdraws will receive no refund of that semester's room and board charges.
 If a student left without notification because of circumstances beyond the student's control, such as those mentioned below, BVU might determine a withdrawal date related to those circumstances.
 In addition, a withdrawal date determination can be appealed for extenuating circumstances such as:

 - Grievous personal loss